astrandb/ajax-security-hass/README.md

 ### Update Interval

-The integration uses **real-time streaming** for instant updates (< 1 second), with a minimal backup polling every 60 seconds.
-The polling serves only as a safety fallback in case the streaming connection fails.
+The integration uses **real-time updates** for instant synchronization (< 1 second), with a minimal backup polling every 60 seconds.
+The polling serves only as a safety fallback.

 **⚠️ Important**: Do not reduce the polling interval below 60 seconds to avoid overloading Ajax's API servers.
-The streaming already handles all real-time updates.

 ```python
 UPDATE_INTERVAL = 60  # seconds